krushasheth/SeleniumJavascriptDemo/README.md

 ### Instructions to run the project
 1. Clone the repository
 2. Run `npm install` in the repo root
-3. Run `node index` to run the automation scripts
+3. Run `npm run start` to run the automation scripts